LukeCMoeller/student-portal-Fall-2024/README.md

 Save your profile information

 ## GitHub Integration
-1. You will need access to the official CS GitHub Developer Account.
+1. First must set up a GitHub developer application, refer to these instructions: https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/registering-a-github-app
-2. Navigate to https://github.com/settings/developers and select the Student Portal application.
+2. Navigate to https://github.com/settings/developers and select the application you created.
 3. Navigate to the General tab.
-4. Adjust all redirects to reflect your current codespace url.
+4. Set the Homepage URL and Authorization Callback URL to reflect your current codespace url.
   ```sh
   https://{YOUR CODESPACE NAME}-5173.app.github.dev
   ```